Jon-Ting/sphractal/README.md

 * Efficient algorithm for 3D box-counting calculations.
 * Customisable parameters to control the level of detail and accuracy of the calculation.

-### Under Development
-* Optional input argument of surface atoms (to guarantee accurate box counts).
-* Transformation of xyz coordinates when atoms are read in to avoid using minXYZ repetitively in `scanAtom()`.
-* Integration of C++ code for point cloud surface representation into the package.

 ## Installation

 Use `pip` or `conda` to install `Sphractal`: